neo4j-contrib/neomodel/README.rst

 Upgrading 2.x to 3.x
 ====================

- * Now utilises neo4j_driver as the backend which uses bolt so neo4j 3 is required
+ * Now utilises `neo4j_driver` as the backend which uses bolt so neo4j 3+ is required
- * Connection now set through config.DATABASE_URL (see getting started docs)
+ * Connection now set through `config.DATABASE_URL` (see getting started docs)
- * The deprecated category() method on StructuredNode has been removed
+ * The deprecated category() method on `StructuredNode` has been removed
- * The deprecated index property on StructuredNode has been removed
+ * The deprecated index property on `StructuredNode` has been removed
- * The streaming=True flag is now irrelevant with bolt and produces a deprecation warning
+ * The `streaming=True` flag is now irrelevant with bolt and produces a deprecation warning
  * Batch operations must now be wrapped in a transaction in order to be atomic
- * Indexing NodeSets returns a single node now as opposed to a list
+ * Indexing `NodeSets` returns a single node now as opposed to a list

 Contributing
 ============